betheunique/Demoapp/README.md

-# Getting started with elasticsearch and Express.js
+ Getting started with elasticsearch and Express.js

-A simple demo showing how simple it is to use elasticsearch with express.js.

-You can read the blog post at https://blog.raananweber.com/2015/11/24/simple-autocomplete-with-elasticsearch-and-node-js/

 start the app with: